arnold-c/PhD-Dissertation/chapter_3/lca_supplemental-appendix.typ

 == Matrix Structure Sensitivity Analysis

-In the main body of the text, we present the results for the three-class model that corresponds to a scenario where public health measures (PHMs) reduce onwards risk of transmission (@eq_lca-supp-mixing-matrices\A), rather than conferring protection for the practitioner (@eq_lca-supp-mixing-matrices\B).
-Another alternative uses a single scaled value of $beta_(L L)$, representing all between-group interactions experiencing the same risk of transmission that is a fraction of the transmission observed between Low Adherence individuals (@eq_lca-supp-mixing-matrices\C).
+In the main body of the text, we present the results for the three-class model that corresponds to a scenario where public health measures (PHMs) reduce onwards risk of transmission (@eq_lca-mixing-structure)
+Two alternative were also simulated.

++ A transmission matrix that implies PHMs confer protection for the practitioner (@eq_lca-copy-rows).
++ A transmission matrix that uses a single scaled value of $beta_(L L)$, thereby all between-group interactions experience the same risk of transmission.
+This risk is a fraction of the transmission observed between Low Adherence individuals (@eq_lca-identical-off-diagonals).

+Below are results for alternative scenarios, which show qualitatively similar results to the main body of the text, albeit with a wider distribution in the Approximate Bayesian Computation distance metrics.

+=== PHMs Confer Protection

 #let boldred(x) = text(fill: rgb("#8B0000"), $bold(#x)$)
 $
 rho mat(
   beta_(H H), beta_(H M), beta_(H L) ;